mckenzie-cloud/SonicSpectra/README.md

 > [!NOTE]
 > GCC from mingw-w64 [UCRT environment](https://packages.msys2.org/packages/mingw-w64-ucrt-x86_64-gcc) doesn't work!
 Use GCC from mingw-w64 [MSVCRT environment](https://packages.msys2.org/packages/mingw-w64-x86_64-gcc) instead. <br/>

-## To build and run this program
+## Building and Running the program
 **Compiling the program:**
-> Debug mode: Double click the 'build_debug.bat' file or open it in your cmd. <br/>
+> Debug mode: Double click the 'build_debug.bat' file or run it on the command prompt. <br/>
-> Release mode: Double click the 'build_release.bat' file or open it in your cmd.
+> Release mode: Double click the 'build_release.bat' file or run it on the command prompt.

 **Running the program:**
 > Debug mode: Navigate to -> bin -> Debug -> SonicSpectra.exe and double click to run. <br/>